Mackinaw jacket: Origin

-The origin of the mackinaw jacket is owed to the British Army Captain Charles Roberts, while commanding Fort St. Joseph along the St. Mary’s River near Sault Ste.
+The origin of the mackinaw jacket is owed to the British Army Captain Charles Roberts, while commanding Fort St. Joseph along the St. Mary's River near Sault Ste.
 Marie.
 Roberts was unable to obtain military-issued winter greatcoats from his general headquarters (G.H.Q.) located in Montreal, Quebec, for the forty soldiers of the 10th Royal Veterans Battalion under his charge.
 The date was November 20, 1811, and Captain Roberts, wrote a letter by candlelight to the then Captain Thomas Evans, adjutant general in Montreal, Quebec, making a requisition, written as follows:

-To alleviate this health and safety concern, Captain Roberts acquired a supply of 3.5 point Hudson's Bay point blankets and requisitioned John Askin Jr., a Métis and keeper of the King's stores at the fort, to design and manufacture forty woollen greatcoats.
+To alleviate this health and safety concern, Captain Roberts acquired a supply of 3.5-point Hudson's Bay point blankets and requisitioned John Askin Jr., a Métis and keeper of the King's stores at the fort, to design and manufacture forty woollen greatcoats.
 In response, Askin hired his spouse and eight to ten local Caucasian and Métis women to sew the forty greatcoats, which were completed and presented to Roberts within two weeks.
-Everyone was in agreement that the newly tailored greatcoats were of superior quality than the British Army standard issue greatcoats and helped to increase the morale of the King's soldiers.
+Everyone agreed that the newly tailored greatcoats were of superior quality than the British Army standard issue greatcoats and helped to increase the morale of the King's soldiers.

 On July 17, 1812, during the War of 1812, Roberts and his men defeated Captain Porter Hanks and the 61 men of the 1st American Artillery Regiment during the siege of Fort Mackinac and then occupied Fort Mackinac located near present-day Mackinaw City, Michigan.
 Roberts ordered a new supply of Hudson's Bay point blankets from the British Indian Department for the upcoming winter to manufacture more winter coats.
 The order called for blue coats; however, the number of blue blankets was inadequate and was supplemented with red and black-on-red tartan pattern blankets.
 This time Roberts had enlisted the aid of professional tailors and seamstresses to produce the greatcoats.

 A despatch runner advised that the long length of the greatcoat was impractical for the deep snow drifts when travelling between Mackinaw and Montreal and requested it be replaced by the shorter double-breasted style, which became known as the mackinaw jacket.
 At first, the mackinaw jacket was produced in blue and was later replaced by the more popular red and black tartan pattern.
 The new design of the mackinaw jacket was so beneficial for travelling through woods and trails that orders were received from people located from Fort William to Penetanguishene.